Particle Detection Using Magnetic Avalanches in Single-Molecule Magnet Crystals

-As one more test of this conclusion, we compare the hall sensor data with the temperature data from the thermometer on the cold finger.
-This thermometer is insensitive to magnetic fields.
-Magnetization data from the third continuously ramping run (Fig. \ref{fig:rampingfield} bottom) and temperature are plotted against time in Fig. \ref{fig:temp}.
+As one more test of this conclusion, we compare the hall sensor data with the temperature data from the RuOx thermometer on the cold finger.
+RuOx thermometers are insensitive to magnetic fields.
+Magnetization data from the third continuously ramping run (FIG. \ref{fig:rampingfield}. bottom) and temperature are plotted against time in FIG. \ref{fig:temp}.
 Since this run was performed around $800$ mK, the background temperature had low noise and any spikes could be clearly seen.
 For every avalanche, including those caused by high fields, there is a corresponding temperature spike.
-The value of the temperature spikes is directly proportional to the proximity of the thermometer to each sample holder -- the thermometer is most closely thermally linked to the control, followed by sample 2 and sample 1 (see Fig. \ref{fig:diagram}).
-Because only one avalanche corresponds to each temperature spike, it can be safely assumed that the increase in temperature is the result, rather than the cause, of each avalanche.
 The temperature spike is expected and is due to the large amount of Zeeman energy released when the spins flip.
+From equation 2, we can calculate the Zeeman energy released by one molecule in a given magnetic field.
+Assuming every molecule is involved in an avalanche, the total released energy is